ChrysalisImaging/Chrysalis/README.md

 Chrysalis processes static images (4D images), like those acquired on confocal or epifluorescent microscopes, as well as 2-photon movies (5D images) to prepare the images for further analysis in Imaris or ImageJ.

-The compiled version of Chrysalis can be run in Windows or Mac OSX while the non-compiled code can be run in Matlab.

 ### Features